settorka/software-eng-monorepo/hybrid-search/v2/README.md

 - `GET /metrics`
 - `GET /internal/diagnostics`

-Metrics and diagnostics should be protected in production-like environments.
+Metrics and diagnostics are protected in production-like environments.

 ### Search Request